willardnyamombe/CSE-Datastructures/DatastructureTutorials/Stacks.md

 ## **Real world uses of a Stack data structure**
 We use the **pop** function when we click the back button on a browser.
 The pop function or back button will return to the last page that was visited.
-The **push** function is when we seach for a website and then as soon as we are on the website that means we have just added that current page to our stack.
+The **push** function is when we search for a webpage and then as soon as we are on the webpage that means we have just added that page to our stack.
 This website will be at the back of the stack now.
 Assuming you are familiar with classes in python here is a ***PROBLEM*** for you to solve:
 ```python
 """